 Beware of the false prophets, who come to you in sheep’s clothing, but inwardly are ravenous wolves. – Matthew 7:15.

 So where does the evil lie?
 This is the question the audience ask himself or herself while watching the film, thus the philosophical implication.
 It starts with the belief that Anghela, a known miracle child healer in town, was sent by God and ends in a realization that she is indeed a false prophet sent by the devil as shown through the anagram of her name “Ngalhea” (“Rejoice!
 The Devil is here!”).
 Despite that, there are some people who still believe her as a saint.
-There are others that never did such as Miguel, who already has doubts on how she tempts him and his co-deacons to disobey the rules given by God in a secluded area and the priest, who begins to investigate Anghela and the origins of her healing power as soon as she is refuged to spend time with the deacons.
+There are others that never did such as Miguel, who already has doubts on how she tempts him and his co-deacons to disobey the rules given by God in a secluded area, and the priest, who begins to investigate Anghela and the origins of her healing power as soon as she is refuged to spend time with the deacons.

 The political implications are equally present in the hierarchy of the church, the ones on top governing the rest of the church and the church governing the entire town.
-The religious side of the film lies more in the moral lessons for Catholic audiences to obey the first two commandments, which are to believe in God alone and not in other Gods and to not call God in vain.
+The religious side of the film lies more in the moral lessons for Catholic audiences to obey the first two commandments, which are to believe in God alone and not in other Gods, and to not call God in vain.
 The film also strengthens their faith and relationship with God as well as motivates them to resist the temptation of the devil which is sometimes in the form of an angel sent by God (thus, to beware of the false prophets).
-Along with entertainment and acting, the three major implications make the movie worth tuning to despite the minimal gore.
+Along with entertainment and acting, these three major implications make the movie worth tuning to despite the minimal gore.
 Not forgetting to mention that the village setting is a realistic portrayal to the World War II’s.

 Due to less gore and scenes that will make a person jump out of scare, “Seklusyon” is made for both feeble minded and thick skinned audiences when it comes to watching horror.
 It best suits audiences who are into films with deep and complex story lines.